Honors Capstone Project

 With the changes in women’s role in society, the needs and wants of women have also changed.
 In order to make their brands and products appeal to these women, cosmetic marketers must try to understand their lifestyles, as well as their ways of thinking.
 Empathy is now the key to connecting with women through advertisements.

 Han, Paulina, "The Changes in the Portrayal of Women in Cosmetic Advertisements Throughout the 20th Century" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 467.

 Creative Commons License